Holly Holm

-Holly Rene Holm (born October 17, 1981) is an American mixed martial artist, who competes in the Ultimate Fighting Championship.
-She is the former UFC Women's Bantamweight Champion, and a former professional boxer.
-She was a multiple-time world champion in boxing, defending her titles 18 times in three weight classes, and a two-time Ring magazine fighter of the year (2005, 2006).
-She is ranked by BoxRec as the best female professional boxer of all time.
-She is the only fighter to have won a boxing world title and a UFC title.
+Holly Rene Holm (born October 17, 1981) is an American professional boxer and former mixed martial artist.
+She previously competed in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), where she is a former Women's Bantamweight Champion.

+In boxing, Holm has been a multiple-time world champion, defending her titles 18 times in three weight classes, and a two-time Ring magazine fighter of the year (2005, 2006).
+She is ranked by BoxRec as the 5th greatest female professional boxer of all time, pound for pound.

 Holm's most notable win in mixed martial arts (MMA) occurred at UFC 193 on November 15, 2015, in Melbourne, when she captured the bantamweight title and gave Ronda Rousey her first loss in the sport.
 According to ESPN, this fight is generally considered to be one of the biggest upsets in combat-sports history.
-As of May 23, 2022, she is ranked #3 in the UFC women's bantamweight rankings, and as of March 7, 2023, she is #15 in the UFC women's pound-for-pound rankings.
+She is the only fighter to have won a major world title in both professional boxing and mixed martial arts and Fight Matrix currently ranks her as the 17th greatest female fighter of all time, pound for pound.

 Early life

 Holm was born in Albuquerque, New Mexico, the youngest of three children.
-Her father, Roger, is a Church of Christ preacher—as a fighter, Holly would later be nicknamed "The Preacher's Daughter"—and her mother, Tammy, is a massage therapist.
-Holm is of primarily Irish descent.
+Her father, Roger, is a Church of Christ preacher of Swedish and Native American ancestry—as a fighter, Holly would later be nicknamed "The Preacher's Daughter"—and her mother, Tammy, is a massage therapist of Irish and French descent.

 Growing up, Holm played soccer and participated in gymnastics, swimming and diving.
 Her parents divorced shortly before she graduated from Manzano High School in 2000; after graduation, she studied for a year at the University of New Mexico.